Published

 Best Budget

-What Separates Good Patio Furniture from Landfill Furniture
+Best Outdoor Patio Furniture: What Separates Good from Landfill

 • Frame material: Aluminum and HDPE last the longest.
 Steel rusts at weld points no matter what the listing says.
 If the frame is steel, expect visible rust within 2 years unless you cover it religiously.